Fiona Dourif

 Fiona Christianne Dourif (born October 30, 1981) is an American actress and producer.
-She is best known for her starring role as Nica Pierce in the Child's Play franchise, including Curse of Chucky (2013), its sequel Cult of Chucky (2017), and the series Chucky (2021–2024).
-She appears in these works alongside her father, Brad Dourif, who portrays the series' main antagonist.
+She is best known for portraying Dr. Cassie McKay in the HBO Max medical drama series The Pitt (2025–present).
+For that role, she was nominated for the Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series and won, alongside the cast, an Actor's Award for Outstanding Performance by an Ensemble in a Drama Series.

+As an actress, Dourif has worked with directors including Christopher Nolan (Tenet), Paul Thomas Anderson (The Master), and Gus Van Sant (When We Rise).

-Dourif starred as Bart Curlish in the BBC America science fiction series Dirk Gently's Holistic Detective Agency (2016–2017), as Diane Jones in ABC miniseries When We Rise (2017), and Dr. Cassie McKay in the HBO Max medical drama The Pitt (2025).
-She had recurring roles in the HBO fantasy drama series True Blood (2011), the NBC crime thriller series The Blacklist (2018–2021), the USA Network action horror series The Purge (2018), and the CBS All Access miniseries The Stand (2020).
+Dourif starred as Nica Pierce in the Child's Play franchise (2013–2024), Bart Curlish in the BBC America science fiction series Dirk Gently's Holistic Detective Agency (2016–2017), and as Diane Jones in the ABC miniseries When We Rise (2017).
+She played recurring roles in the HBO fantasy drama series True Blood (2011), the NBC crime thriller series The Blacklist (2018–2021), the USA Network action horror series The Purge (2018), and the CBS All Access miniseries The Stand (2020).

-Dourif also appeared in films such as Garden Party (2008), The Master (2012), Fear Clinic (2014), Blood Is Blood (2016), Tenet (2020), The Shuroo Process (2021), Don't Look at the Demon (2022), and Unsinkable (2024).
+Dourif has appeared in films such as Garden Party (2008), Fear Clinic (2014), Blood Is Blood (2016), The Shuroo Process (2021), Don't Look at the Demon (2022), and Unsinkable (2024).

 Early life

-Dourif was born in Woodstock, New York, the daughter of actor Brad Dourif and late psychic Jonina (Joni) Dourif.
-She has a sister, Kristina Dourif.
-After college, she became a segment producer for documentaries premiering on History and TLC.
-She began acting at the age of 13.
+Dourif was born in Woodstock, New York, the daughter of actor Brad Dourif and Jonina (Joni) Dourif.
+Her mother worked as a professional psychic and was a practitioner of remote viewing.

+Dourif said she was taught remote viewing from about age 12 to 18, and was raised among practitioners who were preparing for the end of the world, the date of which kept being pushed back.
+Dourif has a single tattoo, of the emblem of her mother's remote viewing business.
+Dourif's stepfather was Edward Dames, a former U.S. Army officer who served in the Stargate Project.

+After college, Dourif became a segment producer for documentaries on History and TLC.
+She began acting at the age of 23, supplementing her acting career with waitressing and bartending jobs for 14 years before she was able to support herself as an actress.

+Dourif has a sister, Kristina Dourif.